 |1 oz||CAD $ 5||99.99%||38 x 3.29 mm|

-The Canadian Silver Maple Leaf coins feature the same design as the Maple Leaf coins out of gold, platinum and palladium.
-The coins got their name from the intricately etched Maple Leaf that makes up most of the design on the reverse side.
-The coin's denomination and silver purity as well as the word “CANADA” is inscribed along the edge.
+The silver version of the Canadian Maple Leaf coins features the same design as all the other Maple Leaf coins out of gold, platinum and palladium.
+The coins got their name from the intricately etched Canadian Maple Leaf that makes up most of the design on the reverse side.
+The coin's denomination and silver purity as well as the word "CANADA" is inscribed along the edge.
 Since 2014, the reverse also contains a small textured maple leaf that has the last two digits of the year of mintage laser-engraved on it.
 Radial lines engraved with micro precision on the surface of the coin are another security feature that was added in 2014.

 The obverse side of the Canadian Maple Leafs features a portrait of the British monarch Queen Elizabeth II.
 When the Silver Maple Leaf was first issued, Arnold Machin's design depicted the Queen as a 39-year-old.
 In 1990, a switch to Dora de Pédery-Hunt's newer portrait of a 64-year-old Queen was made.
 The current obverse design by Susanna Blunt that depicts a 79-year-old Queen Elizabeth II was first used on the silver coins in 2004.
 "ELIZABETH II" is inscribed above her image and the coin's face value and year of mintage are inscribed below.